pereznetworks/My-Tic-Tac-Toe-Game/README.md

              to the same scenario.

-          When there is more then one block or win possibility... a random number generator is used to... pick from the possible win or block targets.
+          When there is more then one block or win possibility... a random number generator is used...
+            to pick from the possible win or block targets.

           This makes the computer player...
            appear to win or lose 'naturally'.